radareorg/radare2-book/debugger/revdebug.md

     [0x004028a0]> dr rip
     0x004028a2

-`dcb` seek program counter until hit the latest breakpoint.
+`dcb` seeks program counter until hit the latest breakpoint.
+So once set a breakpoint, you can back to it any time.

-You can see current recorded program states by `dts`:
+You can see current recorded program states using `dts`:

     [0x004028a0]> dts
     session: 0   at:0x004028a0   ""
     session: 1   at:0x004028c2   ""

+NOTE: Program records can be saved at any moments.
+These are diff style format that save only different memory area from previous.
+It saves memory space rather than entire dump.

 And also can add comment: